AbsurdePhoton/segmentation-depthmap-3d-opencv/README.md

 * v1.1: created a formula-based system to draw gray gradients -> best control of transitions between the segmented areas and volume/depth in 3D
 * v1.2: hard work to understand how OpenGL works, applied it to obtain a real-time view of RGB+D combination - 3D animation and capture to PNG images - Anaglyph view
 * v1.3: successive optimizations of OpenGL viewing, at last about ten times faster than the first version - Many, many optimizations - several color renderings added to help reduce anaglyph discomforts like ghosting
-* v1.4: Interoperability achieved with .ply 3D mesh export for use in other 3D tools like MeshLab or Blender
+* v1.4: Interoperability achieved with .ply 3D mesh export for use in other 3D tools like MeshLab or Blender + adapted to openCV 4.1
 <br/>
 <br/>